 In Corinth the mistake was mainly in the behavior of the Corinthians.
 They lived carelessly; they had not yet judged all their pagan practices.
 Their thoughts about a practical Christian life were not sufficiently formed by the knowledge of God’s thoughts.
 In his letter to them Paul does his utmost to correct this.
 Their sinful practice was totally unacceptable, but you still find that Paul is willing to give them time to change these things.
 He even starts his letter with blessings and thanksgiving.

 For the Galatians he has a very short blessing and not even a thanksgiving.
 The reason is that the Galatians had opened their minds to another gospel than the gospel of Christ that he had preached to them and that they had accepted.
 This other gospel was a mixture of faith and keeping the law and it meant a flagrant violation of the perfect work of Christ.
 Christ and His work were at stake.
 That’s why he uses such a cool tone in this letter and he lets them hear his powerful protest.

 We are much more quickly convinced of the wrong practices found with the Corinthians, than we are of the wrong doctrine that found acceptance with the Galatians.
 Paul wasn’t.
 We may be thankful to God that He led His servant Paul to write this letter.
 Because of this, we are able today to judge evil according to its true content and deal with it in the way God wants.

 1. Galatians 1:1-5 | Introduction

-In this part Paul explains the source of the gospel he preached, his call and his relationship to the brothers in Jerusalem and to Peter.
+In this section Paul explains the source of the gospel he preached, his call and his relationship to the brothers in Jerusalem and to Peter.

-In this part he explains the difference between justification through faith and justification through the law; he also clarifies the meaning of the law.
+In this section he explains the difference between justification through faith and justification through the law; he also clarifies the meaning of the law.

-This part is about the characteristics of the new life and how that becomes visible in the daily life of the believer.
+This section is about the characteristics of the new life and how that becomes visible in the daily life of the believer.